abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/docs/GETTING_STARTED_FOR_CITRIX_ADMINS.md

    # Should output: Terraform v1.13.3
    ```

+**⚠️ Common Mistakes:**
+- **"bash: terraform: command not found"** → The binary is not in your PATH.
+Did you run `sudo mv terraform /usr/local/bin/`?
+- **"Permission denied"** → You forgot to use `sudo` when moving the file.
+Re-run: `sudo mv terraform /usr/local/bin/`
+- **WSL-specific:** If you're in WSL but terraform doesn't work, make sure you installed it inside WSL, not in Windows.

 **Proxy Configuration (if needed):**
 If your network requires a proxy server, set these environment variables:
 ```bash